marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 ## 3. Polyglot: Combine JavaScript, Java, and R

-As well as Java, GraalVM includes new implementations of JavaScript, Ruby, R and Python.
-These are written using a new language implementation framework called *Truffle* that makes it possible to implement language interpreters that are both simple and high performance.
+GraalVM includes implementations of JavaScript, Ruby, R and Python on JVM.
+These are written using a new language implementation framework called
+_**Truffle**_ that makes it possible to implement language interpreters that are both simple and high performance.
 When you write a language interpreter using Truffle, Truffle will automatically use GraalVM on your behalf to give you a JIT compiler for your language.
-So GraalVM is not only a JIT compiler and ahead-of-time native compiler for Java, it can also be a JIT compiler for JavaScript, Ruby, R and Python.
+So GraalVM is not only a JIT compiler and ahead-of-time native compiler for Java, it can also be a JIT compiler for JavaScript, Ruby, R and Python through Truffle.

 The languages in GraalVM aim to be drop-in replacements for your existing languages.
 For example we can install a Node.js module:

 ![user input](images/userinput.png)
 >```sh
-> npm install color
+> $GRAALVM_HOME/bin/npm install color
 >```

 ```